yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 ## Options

-The one option supported by Reframe.js is the ability to add your own css class.
+The one option supported by Reframe.js is the ability to add your own css class instead of the default css class `js-reframe`.
 This is so that the end result of using the library on a webpage is minimal - just 1 inline style added (for the intersic ratio).
-This makes the plugin hands off so that engineers can be hands on.

 Reframe.js's simplicity in both language & options is meant to make the plugin easy to understand & easy to write code to support your product's end goal.